alexfernandez/alexfernandez.github.io/2017/origins-language.md

 with the reasonable assurance
 that at some point in time humans could only profer that number of words.
 A value of 12 seems certainly achievable.
+We will use the symbol 𝛫 (math Kappa) to represent a single consonant.

 There must have been a definite advantage for hominins that can combine simple meanings into one coherent whole,